0xMatthew/CLARA/docs/QUICKSTART.md

 1. run PowerShell as Administrator.

-2. download `windows\windows_installer.ps1` from the latest commit to `main` or via the latest GitHub release source code `.zip` file.
+2. download `windows\windows_installer.ps1` from the latest commit to `master` or via the latest GitHub release source code `.zip` file.

 3. run the installer script: